 Students attending the Jefferson Campus should visit the Advising Center located in Allen Library 100.
-Students attending the Shelby-Hoover Campus should contact the Advising Center (GSB 102) at the Shelby County Campus.
+Students attending the Shelby-Hoover Campus should contact the Advising Center (HSB 134) at the Shelby-Hoover Campus.
+Advisors are available to meet with students at the S.t Clair-Pell City Center (room 125) and the Chilton-Clanton Center (room 113).
 Advisors are available to assist students with the achievement of their academic goals.
 Academic advising is available to help students identify appropriate courses, select majors, select transfer institutions and assist with academic problems.
 Upon declaring a major, undecided students will be assigned to a faculty advisor/mentor.
 This advisor/mentor will help ensure accurate progression in the student's chosen field of study.